 Trip.com reveals European's wish lists of destinations this Christmas with long-haul and short-haul travel seeing vitality among travellers

 SINGAPORE, Dec.
-21, 2022 /PRNewswire/ -- An analysis of Trip.com travel data reveals the wish list of destinations this Christmas, chosen by European users of the global travel platform.
+21, 2022 /CNW/ -- An analysis of Trip.com travel data reveals the wish list of destinations this Christmas, chosen by European users of the global travel platform.

 London was the most searched for place by European Trip.com users looking for destinations this Christmas, with fellow European cities Paris and Istanbul making the top five.